renzheng11/twitbot/README.md

 `node bot.js`

 Hopefully at this point you see a message like "Success!
 Check your bot, it should have retweeted something."
-Check the Twitter account for your bot, and it should have retweeted a tweet with the #mediaarts hashtag.
+Check the Twitter account for your bot, and it should have retweeted a tweet with the #cats hashtag.